how to make a person

 15# NameError

-• then I add an import statement for the person module at the top of the file
+• I add an import statement for the person module at the top of test_person.py

 1import src.person